stevecj/carton_db.rb/README.md

 Initializing a new database class instance creates its directory in the filesystem if it does not already exist.
-The parent of the database directory is expected to already  exist, and an error will occur if it doesn't.
+The parent of the database directory is expected to already  exist, and an exception will be raised if it doesn't.

 The database structure is designed to effectively handle up to several million elements with entries containing up to 1 or 2